vedant-parikh/FlightBooking-AngularJs/README.md

-# Angular Booking Application — Demo Application for Angular JS
+# Flight Booking Application — Demo Application created using Angular JS
-## Created by Vedant Parikh
+## Author: Vedant Parikh

 This project is a sample application demonstrating a more fully developed realistic single page angular application.